 Steven King, DVM

 Born in Torrance, CA, I moved to the greater Annapolis, MD area at the ripe old age of 6 months.
 I lived happily in the land of Lacrosse and Blue Crabs with my parents and brother.
-I enjoyed success at a number of activities as a youth, but none distracted me from my dream of becoming an Equine Veterinarian; not even my girlfriend Heather whom would later become my wife.
-I departed for the University of Maryland in College Park, to try to learn something.
-I learned many thing in College Park, the most important of which was that Maryland, although steeped in rich history and beautiful horse country, was just too liberal for me.
+I enjoyed success at several activities as a youth, but none distracted me from my dream of becoming an Equine Veterinarian; not even my girlfriend Heather who would later become my wife.
+My post-high school education started at the University of Maryland, College Park.
+I learned many things in College Park, the most important of which was that Maryland, although steeped in rich history and beautiful horse country, was just too liberal for me.

-After a few years, I was fortunate enough to come across the our current property in Tabb, VA.
-Heather and I enjoy living in southern York county with our 3 kids, 2 horses, 2 dogs, 1-2 cats (depending of the day) and whatever else shows up to eat on a given day.
+Initially, I worked out of a barn on Dr. Cupp’s property until, I was fortunate enough to come across our current location in Tabb, VA.
+Heather and I enjoyed living in southern York county with our 3 kids, 2-5 horses, 2 dogs, 1-2 cats (depending on the day) and whatever else shows up to eat on a given day.

 Jessie, the wonder dog

 Jessie the wonder dog is all grown up since these photos were taken.
 She was my companion in the truck and a source of complete joy while out on the road.
 She retired from truck duty to become my older dog Bailey’s home companion.
 Now she is charged with making sure that no cat nor bird lives in peace in my back yard.